Leucospermum pedunculatum: Description

 Leucospermum pedunculatum is a low spreading shrub of 15–30 cm (½–1 ft) high, that forms dense mats of up to 3 m (10 ft) in diameter, that grows from a single stout upright main stem, of up to about 30 cm (1 ft) high and 1–15 cm (0.4–6 in) in diameter.
 This gives rise to stout, horizontally spreading branches.
-The powdery hairy flowering stems at the edge of the mat, are slender, 2–3 mm (0.08–0.12 in) thick, and carry short side branches that each produce a flower head at their tip.
+The powdery, hairy flowering stems at the edge of the mat are slender, 2–3 mm (0.08–0.12 in) thick, and carry short side branches that each produce a flower head at their tip.
 The leaves are line-shaped, sometimes somewhat sickle-shaped, 3–6 cm (1.2–2.4 in) long and 2–5 mm (0.08–0.20 in) wide, hairless to very finely powdery, well spaced from each other, on trailing stems sometimes directed upwards.
-They are bright green in the west, and more olive-coloured in the east of its distribution, where it is also more upright.
+They are bright green in the west, and more olive-coloured in the east of their distribution, where it is also more upright.

 The flower heads are globe-shaped, 2½−3 cm (1.0−1.2 in) in diameter, mostly set individually, with a prominent stalk peduncle of 2–4 cm (0.8–1.6 in) long.
-The common base of the flowers in the same head are very low conic, almost flat, about 4 mm (0.16 in) high and 7 mm (0.28 in) across.
+The common base of the flowers in the same head is very low conic, almost flat, about 4 mm (0.16 in) high and 7 mm (0.28 in) across.
 The bracts that subtend the flower head are lance-shaped with a pointy tip (or acuminate), about 6 mm (0.24 in) long and 1½ mm (0.06 in) wide, cartilaginous in consistency, set with straight hairs, rather loosely overlapping, and the tips slightly curved back.

-The bract that subtends the individual flower is inverted lance-shaped, about 7 mm (0.28 in) long and 2 mm wide, the tip drawn to a point, the margins inclosing the flower at the foot, and the outer surface densely woolly hairy.
+The bract that subtends the individual flower is inverted lance-shaped, about 7 mm (0.28 in) long and 2 mm wide, the tip is drawn to a point, the margins enclose the flower at the foot, and the outer surface is densely woolly hairy.
 The 4-merous perianth is straight, in bud cylinder-shaped, initially white to pale cream, but changing to carmine.
-The lower part with the lobes fused (called tube) is about 7 mm (0.28 in) long, powdery higher up, but hairless and narrower at base.
-The middle part where all four lobes become free when the flower opens (called claws), are all equally recurved higher up and set with straight hairs.
-The higher part of the lobes (called limbs) is narrowly lance-shaped with a recurved pointy tip, about 2 mm long, and set on the outside with upright, stiff hairs.
-The style is straight, 1¾–2 cm long, initially pale cream later becoming carmine coloured.
-The slightly thickened tip called pollen presenter is pointy cylinder-shaped, slightly cleft, about 1½ mm (0.06 in) long, with the groove that acts as the stigma across the very tip.
+The lower part with the lobes fused (called the tube) is about 7 mm (0.28 in) long, powdery higher up, but hairless and narrower at the base.
+The middle part, where all four lobes become free when the flower opens (called claws), is all equally recurved higher up and set with straight hairs.
+The higher part of the lobes (called limbs) is narrowly lance-shaped with a recurved, pointy tip, about 2 mm long, and set on the outside with upright, stiff hairs.
+The style is straight, 1¾–2 cm long, initially pale cream, later becoming carmine coloured.
+The slightly thickened tip, called pollen presenter, is pointy cylinder-shaped, slightly cleft, about 1½ mm (0.06 in) long, with a groove that acts as the stigma across the very tip.
 Subtending the ovary are four opaque, line-shaped scales of about 1 mm (0.04 in) long.

 The flowers of Leucospermum pedunculatum are sweetly scented.